Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, the Super Tank throws cars.
 			// 2: ON, the Super Tank throws special infected.
 			// 3: ON, the Super Tank throws itself.
+			// 4: ON, the Super Tank throws Witches.
 			"Ability Enabled"				"0"

 			// Display a message whenever the ability activate/deactivate.